Formation of Cavity-Polaritons via High-Order Van Hove Singularities: Conclusions

 We have shown that band engineering of fermionic insulators coupled to cavity photons allows to enhance hybridization between light and matter via high-order Van-Hove singularities.
 By tuning the cavity resonance frequency just below the insulating gap, this leads to the formation of polaritons experiencing a strong energy shift without appreciable absorption.
 This approach provides an alternative to dimensionality reduction proposed in \cite{Arnardottir2013}, that can lead to a better scaling law of the energy shift with the light-matter coupling.

 In this work, we have focused on an ultracold atom implementation which is available in state-of-the-are setups.
 The main reason for this is the absence of lattice excitation, impurities, and the possibility of tuning the atom-atom interactions to zero thereby removing further in-gap modes (like excitons) that would spoil the quality of the Van Hove singularity and its positive effect on the polariton properties.
+We have also provided a detailed estimate of realistic model parameters, placing our proposal within reach of state-of-the-art experimental implementations.

 In the future, a detailed investigation of a solid-state implementation of this mechanism seems important, also in view of the constant progress being made in the investigation of high-order Van Hove singularities especially in layered materials~\cite{Yuan2019HighOrderVHS, seiler_quantum_2022,Kagome_2022,chandrasekaran_engineering_2024}.
 From an experimental point of view, practical routes exist to suppress the excitonic effects that typically dominate the subgap region of these materials—for example, by engineering the surrounding dielectric environment~\cite{raja_coulomb_2017,tebbe_tailoring_2023}.
-In this spirit, we would like to conclude by stressing a generic advantage of the polaritons discussed here, resulting from hybridization between photons and inter-band particle-hole excitations, and the well established exciton-polaritons \cite{carusotto_RMP}.
+In this spirit, we would like to conclude by stressing a generic advantage of the polaritons discussed here, resulting from hybridization between photons and inter-band particle-hole excitations, with respect to the well established exciton-polaritons \cite{carusotto_RMP}.
 This advantage is relevant for the purpose of (quantum) nonlinear optics and stems from the fact that, while exciton-polaritons inherit their nonlinearity from the residual exciton-exciton interactions (typically weak), the coupling between particle-hole excitations and photons is intrinsically non-linear: polaritons in this case will interact via the high-order polarization functions of the matter.
 The latter will also be enhanced by Van Hove singularities, as is the lowest order polarization function discussed here as the photon self-energy.
 This aspect will be the object of future investigation.